KehindeAmodu/SQL-Data-Warehouse-Project/README.md

 ## License

-This Projecr is licensed under the MIT
+This Project is licensed under the MIT License

+## About Me